Verifying downloaded updates

 To make Kaspersky Security Center verify downloaded updates before distributing them to client devices:

-- In the workspace of the Tasks folder, select the Download updates to the Administration Server repository task in the list of tasks.
+- Click the Download updates to the Administration Server repository task.

-- If the Update verification task exists, click the Browse button.
+- If the Update verification task exists, click the Select task button.
 In the window that opens, select the Update verification task in the administration group with test devices.

-- If you did not create the Update verification task earlier, click the Create button.
+- If you did not create the Update verification task earlier, do the following:

-- Click OK to close the properties window of the Download updates to the Administration Server repository task.
+- Click Save to close the properties window of the Download updates to the Administration Server repository task.

 The automatic update verification is enabled.
 Now, you can run the Download updates to the Administration Server repository task, and it will start from update verification.